Creating an Equal Maryland for all.

 FreeState Justice has a network of hundreds of Pro Bono Attorneys and legal professionals, each ready to defend the rights of LGBTQ+ Marylanders at a legislative level.
 We also have a great Programs team ready to assist you with getting access to the life-saving resources you need!

-Along with that, every year we work with advocates all across the state to push forward LGBTQ+-inclusive legislation to ensure every person in this state has an equal chance to live authentically.
+in this state has an equal chance to live authentically.
 You can also attend the many legal clinics, educational programs, and large-scale events we host throughout the year!

 Get The Help You Need